-- 1. Acts of dishonesty, including but not limited to the following: - Cheating, plagiarism, bribery, or other forms of academic misconduct, as stated in Section IV. - Furnishing false information to any University official, faculty member or office.
-This includes the submission of documentation in which required information or documents have been omitted. - Forgery, unauthorized alteration, or misuse of any University document, record, or instrument of identification. - Knowingly falsifying or being a party to the falsification of any official University record. - e.
+- 1. Acts of dishonesty, including but not limited to the following: - a.
+Cheating, plagiarism, bribery, or other forms of academic misconduct, as stated in Section IV. - b.
+Furnishing false information to any University official, faculty member or office.
+This includes the submission of documentation in which required information or documents have been omitted. - Forgery, unauthorized alteration, or misuse of any University document, record, or instrument of identification. - d.
+Knowingly falsifying or being a party to the falsification of any official University record. - e.
 Tampering with the election of any University recognized student organization. - f.
-Assuming the identity of another. - and a superstantial graph of the distribution of the pursuit of its objectives. - Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other University activities, including its public-service functions on or off-campus, or other authorized non-university premises. - Verbal abuse (persistent or severe), threats, intimidation, harassment, stalking, bullying (verbal, physical, and/or cyber), coercion and/or other conduct that threatens or endangers the health or safety of any person. - Attempted or actual physical abuse that results or could result in bodily injury, pain, or impairment.
-This includes fighting, assault, battery, or any other form of physical violence against another person. - Attempted, actual theft of, or unauthorized removal of University property, property of another individual, or public property. - Attempted or actual damage to University property, property of another individual, or public property. - 7.
+Assuming the identity of another. - g.
+Any other act of dishonesty which adversely affects the University or the pursuit of its objectives. - 2.
+Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other University activities, including its public-service functions on or off-campus, or other authorized non-university premises. - 3.
+Verbal abuse (persistent or severe), threats, intimidation, harassment, stalking, bullying (verbal, physical, and/or cyber), coercion and/or other conduct that threatens or endangers the health or safety of any person. - 4.
+Attempted or actual physical abuse that results or could result in bodily injury, pain, or impairment.
+This includes fighting, assault, battery, or any other form of physical violence against another person. - 5.
+Attempted, actual theft of, or unauthorized removal of University property, property of another individual, or public property. - 6.
+Attempted or actual damage to University property, property of another individual, or public property. - 7.
 Hazing and/or any solicitations to engage in hazing are strictly prohibited at East Central University.
 Hazing is an act which recklessly or intentionally endangers the mental or physical health or safety of a student, which may degrade any person or lead to the destruction or removal of public or private property for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization.
 No student organization or any person associated with any organization sanctioned or authorized by the University shall engage or participate in hazing.
 Any penalties imposed by the University for hazing are separate from, and in addition to, penalties resulting from criminal cases, or the organization's governing body.